Rural Economic Strategy: 2023-2030

 The rapid evolution of digital technologies and the shift to online, accelerated by the Covid-19 pandemic, requires ongoing upgrades to digital infrastructure and digital capability amongst businesses and workers to remain competitive, whilst creating opportunities for rural locations and sectors.
 EU exit brings significant changes for agri-food production, rural development policy and international trade, and may bring opportunities for attracting supply chain ‘re-shoring’ investment, particularly in manufacturing.

 A rural strategy is needed to support rural businesses, people and places (including the Rural Hub Towns) to identify and meet these specific opportunities and challenges and to become more productive and competitive.
-The rural strategy is a key component of Staffordshire’s new Economic Strategy that will creates good jobs and support inclusive growth.
+The rural strategy is a key component of Staffordshire’s new Economic Strategy that will create good jobs and support inclusive growth.

 The rural strategy offers a framework for policy choices and investment-decisions.
 Its delivery will depend on wide stakeholder commitment and collaboration across the public, private, academic, voluntary and community and third sectors, building on the foundations established through Staffordshire’s LEADER programme (2014-2020) and Rural Declaration of 2013.